↑

 Create!

-Diced bacon cooking in a black skillet
+Cooked diced bacon in a black skillet.

-Cooked chopped cabbage in a black skillet
+Fried cabbage and onions in a black skillet.

-Stir the bacon back in.
+Stir the cooked bacon back into the cabbage and onions.

 Present!